The steps below will guide you through the Portal for ArcGIS installation process.

 In some cases, as when a host name is identical for multiple interfaces, you should instead specify the IP address of the interface you want ArcGIS Server to use for network communication.
 The syntax is hostname=<IP address>.

 - Navigate to the folder <Portal installation directory>\framework\runtime\ds\framework\etc. Locate the hostidentifier.properties file located in this folder.

 - Open the file in a text editor.
-Remove the comment mark # from the hostidentifier property, and set the property to the IP address of the NIC card you want the portal to use for network communication.
-For example, to designate a card with IP address 18.104.22.168, the line should read as follows.
+Remove the comment mark # from the hostidentifier property, and set the property to the IP address of the NIC card or DNS entry you want the portal to use for network communication.
+For example, to designate IP address 184.108.40.206, the line should read as follows.

 - Save and close the hostidentifier.properties file.

 - Restart the Portal for ArcGIS service on Windows.

 When you upgrade your portal to a newer version, the upgrade will reset this hostidentifier.properties file to its default contents.
 You must add the appropriate IP address back in after upgrading.

 If necessary, follow the steps to configure other ArcGIS Enterprise software components on machines with multiple NIC cards or DNS entries: